alahiff/HTCondorVMs/README.md

 ### Worker node setup
 * Enable virtualization in the BIOS
 * Install the libvirt, qemu-kvm, qemu-img, and qemu-kvm-tools rpms plus any dependencies
-* Make sure the nfs and libvirtd services is running
+* Make sure the nfs and libvirtd services are running
 * Enable IP forwarding, i.e. /proc/sys/net/ipv4/ip_forward should be 1
 * Add the appropriate HTCondor VM configuration; see https://github.com/alahiff/HTCondorVMs/blob/master/vm-universe.config
 * Add the files libvirt_cernvm_script.awk, vac_prepare_hook.sh and vac_exit_hook.sh to /usr/local/libexec on the worker node